DawidFrankiewicz/brotato-hax-widescreen-support/readme.md

 # Brotato Widescreen Support Mod

 Removes black bars on wide screens.

-This mod is worki in progress 👷
+Fixes some issues with wide screen.

+Known issues:
+- Currently home screen is visually destroyed by extra width.
+- Game might breake if screen size is changed while playing in some cases <br>(going back to main menu should fix all problems).